Energy News

 London (AFP) Oct 13, 2025

-A trial involving five major carmakers opens at London's High Court Monday, marking the latest chapter of the dieselgate emissions scandal that has rocked the auto industry for a decade.
+4 A trial involving five major carmakers opened at London's High Court Monday, marking the latest chapter of the dieselgate emissions scandal that has rocked the auto industry for a decade.

-The trial of the five lead defendants will set a precedent for other manufacturers, potentially paving the way for billions of pounds in compensation.
+The trial of the five lead defendants will set a precedent for other manufacturers, potentially paving the way for billions of pounds (dollars) in compensation.

 The claims were brought on behalf of 1.6 million motorists against 14 carmakers, including Jaguar Land Rover, Toyota, Vauxhall-Opel and BMW, among others.

-Martyn Day, lawyer at Leigh Day representing the claimants, said the case impacts "nearly all the manufacturers in this country."
+Martyn Day, lawyer at Leigh Day representing the claimants, said the case could lead to "serious amounts of compensation".

 The dieselgate scandal first erupted in September 2015, when German automaker Volkswagen admitted to fitting millions of vehicles with software to make engines appear less polluting in regulatory tests than in real driving conditions.

-- Pollution -
+- 'Children's health' -

-The court in London will examine evidence to determine whether major carmakers installed so-called defeat devices in cars to reduce nitrogen oxide readings in order to cheat emissions tests.
+The court in London will examine evidence to determine whether major carmakers installed defeat devices in cars to reduce nitrogen oxide readings in order to cheat emissions tests.

 The five lead defendants deny that their systems were designed to circumvent the tests.